What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 As discussed in previous questions, employers are required to take every precaution reasonable in the circumstances for the protection of a worker.
 Given the highly infectious nature of COVID-19, this obligation includes implementing reasonable measures to limit the spread of COVID-19 in the workplace.
 The appropriateness of screening, testing or other control measures to eliminate or minimize the potential for occupational exposure will depend on the risk level of each workplace.

-For workplaces with lower risk, reasonable control measures may include posting signage for proper respiratory etiquette and hand hygiene, providing sanitization facilities such as hand washing stations or hand sanitizer, frequently cleaning and disinfecting commonly used spaces in the workplace, increasing distance between workstations and making sure that employees are aware of the steps to take if they experience any symptoms.
+For workplaces with lower risk levels, reasonable control measures may include posting signage for proper respiratory etiquette and hand hygiene, providing sanitization facilities such as hand washing or hand sanitizer stations, frequently cleaning and disinfecting commonly used spaces in the workplace, increasing distance between workstations and making sure that employees are aware of the steps to take if they experience any symptoms of COVID-19.

-For workplaces with higher risk, such as those engaged in health care, food services, manufacturing etc., more extensive control measures may be justified.
-Given the increasing prevalence of COVID-19 in Ontario, it may be reasonable for high-risk workplaces to implement mandatory screening and/or testing (including self-declarations, reporting programs, and temperature testing) prior to admitting entrance to the workplace.
+For workplaces with higher risk levels, such as those engaged in health care, food services, manufacturing etc., more extensive control measures may be justified.
+In these workplaces, it may be reasonable for high-risk workplaces to implement mandatory screening and/or testing (including self-declarations, reporting programs, and temperature testing) prior to admitting entrance to the workplace.
 This would also likely be justified where there is evidence of an outbreak in either a high- or low-risk workplace.

-However, in some jurisdictions, occupational health and safety legislation provides employers with the right to establish a medical surveillance program or provide for safety-related medical examinations and tests, permitted only in the circumstances prescribed by law.
-It will therefore be important to see legal counsel before implementing screening procedures in Canada.
+However, in some jurisdictions, occupational health and safety legislation provides employers with the right to establish a medical surveillance program or provide for safety-related medical examinations and tests.
+These measures are only permitted in certain circumstances, as prescribed by law.
+It will therefore be important to consult legal counsel before implementing screening procedures in Canada.